mhjarvis/notes_and_stuff/javascript-info-opject-properties-configuration.md

 Flags can be changed with ```Object.defineProperty(obj, propertyName, descriptor)``` where the descriptor is the property descriptor object to apply.

 ### Non-writable
+Changing the non-writable property to false prevents changing values, unless they apply their own ```defineProperty``` to overide it.

+    let user = { name: "John" };
+    Object.defineProperty(user, "name", { writable: false });

+    user.name = "Pete";                 // Error: Cannot assign to read only property 'name'